scadoshi/halo_action_importer/README.md

 - Deserialization errors are logged and the row is skipped
 - API errors are logged and processing continues
 - File read errors are logged and the file is skipped
+- Missing tickets are detected and future actions for them are automatically skipped
+- Token expiration is handled automatically with refresh and retry
+- 401 Unauthorized responses trigger automatic token refresh and retry
 - All errors are collected and reported in the final summary

+### Token Management

+The application automatically manages OAuth2 tokens:
+- Checks token expiration before each API call
+- Refreshes tokens when expired (with 30-second buffer)
+- Retries requests once on 401 Unauthorized
+- Handles long-running imports without manual intervention

 ## Project Structure